Chocolate Mug Cake (5 Minutes!) Moist & Rich Microwave Dessert

 Double Chocolate Mug Cake

-Add extra chocolate chips or a small piece of chocolate in the center for a gooey surprise.
+Add extra chocolate chips or press a small piece of chocolate into the center for a gooey surprise.

 Peanut Butter Chocolate Mug Cake